openfl/www.openfl.org/learn/docs/command-line-tools/project-files/xml-format.md

 First, every node in the project file format supports `if` and `unless` attributes.
 These are conditional values to help you customize your build process, based upon a number of values.
 Here are some of the default values:

  * mobile, desktop or web
- * ios, android, blackberry, tizen, windows, mac, linux or html5
+ * ios, android, windows, mac, linux or html5
  * cpp, neko, flash or js

 You can create more defines using the `<set />` or `<unset />` tags: